 We have reached the final part of our Donovan sewalong!
-Today, we will be assembling and inserting the drawstring/waist tie.
+Today, we will be learning how to assemble and insert the drawstring/waist tie.
 The drawstring is such a cute detail, and it adds a little extra adjustability to your waistband.
 You can make your own drawstring, as we have, or you can use store bought cord or ribbon.

 With the right sides together, connect the four waist tie pieces and pin the short ends in place.